-a) Manufacturing Establishments
+a.
+Manufacturing Establishments.

-Establishments reporting DART rates of 6.0 or greater but less than 8.0, or a DAFWII case rate of 4.0 or greater but less than 6.0.
+Establishments reporting DART rates of 5.0 or greater but less than 7.0, or a DAFWII case rate of 4.0 or greater but less than 5.0.
 Only one of these criteria must be met.

-b) Non-manufacturing Establishments
+b.
+Non-manufacturing Establishments.

-Establishments reporting DART rates of 6.0 or greater but less than 15.0, or a DAFWII case rate of 4.0 or greater but less than 13.0.
+Establishments reporting DART rates of 7.0 or greater but less than 15.0, or a DAFWII case rate of 5.0 or greater but less than 14.0.
 Only one of these criteria must be met.

-c) Nursing and Personal Care Facilities.
+c.
+Nursing and Personal Care Facilities.

-For the SST-09 plan, establishments in SIC code 805 will be added by the Office of Statistical Analysis in Washington, DC, to the Secondary Inspection List.
-Nursing and Personal Care establishments reporting DART rates of 15.0 or greater but less than 17.0, or a DAFWII case rate of 11.0 or greater but less than 14.0 will be included on the secondary list.
+Nursing and Personal Care establishments reporting DART rates of 13.0 or greater but less than 16.0, or a DAFWII case rate of 11.0 or greater but less than 13.0 will be included on the secondary list.
 No establishments in this SIC code are added to the Tertiary List.